 How do you find the best influencers and ambassadors for your ecommerce store?
 Start by identifying your best customers on Twitter.
 Find out who mentions your store’s @username and start building a relationship with them.
 You can also utilize services that integrate with Shopify – like Brand Ambassador – to help you manage affiliate and influencer programs for your store.

 #11.
 Get Creative

 There are lots of additional ways to get more Twitter followers for your ecommerce store.
 The key is to get creative.
 Look for inspiration everywhere.
 Online retailers like Zee.Dog created the Zee.Dog Mafia – influencers who represent their store and products on Instagram.
 A similar tactic could be used by creating “personalities” or recruiting influencer that speak your customer’s language on Twitter.

 So aesthetic takes another approach, listing out their product designers and linking to their Instagram accounts and product pages.
 Your online store could do a similar take, linking out to Twitter profiles instead.

-As you browse your competitor’s dropshipping stores and other ecommerce stores in your niche, keep an eye out for creative ways to get more followers on Twitter for your brand.
-Look at how these stores grow their Twitter followers – chances are, similar strategies can be used to get Twitter followers for your ecommerce store too!
+As you browse your competitor’s websites, keep an eye out for creative ways to get more followers on Twitter.
+Pay attention to how these stores grow the number of followers on Twitter.
+Chances are, similar strategies can be used to get Twitter followers for your ecommerce store too!